-School news is regularly updated via our various social media sites such as the school website (www.surbitonhigh.com), Instagram (@surbitonhighgirlsprep) and Facebook (/surbitonhigh).
-Please check the school calendar on MIS for up-to-date information on events.
+School news is regularly updated via our various social media sites such as the school website (www.surbitonhigh.com), Instagram (asurbitonhighgirlsprep) and Facebook (/surbitonhigh).
+We also produce an online publication called the Surbiton Spirit, which gives a flavour of the activities enjoyed across the three schools.
+Please check the school calendar on MIS for upto-date information on events.